-1.2 Level 1' and 'Level 2' providers are defined in the PhonepayPlus Code of Practice at paragraph 5.3.8, as follows:
+1.2 Level 1' and 'Level 2' providers are defined in the Phone-paid Services Authority's Code of Practice at paragraph 5.3.8, as follows:

-- (a) A Level 1 provider is a person who provides a platform which, through arrangements made with a Network operator or another Level 1 provider, enables the relevant PRS to be accessed by a consumer or provides any other technical service which facilitates the provision of the relevant PRS. - (b) A Level 2 provider is the person who controls or is responsible for the operation, content and promotion of the relevant PRS and/or the use of a facility within the PRS. - (c) In respect of any relevant PRS where PhonepayPlus considers there to be a material doubt whether a person involved in any way in the provision of the service and/ or who receives directly or indirectly any part of the charges made to the consumer for provision of the relevant PRS is a PRS provider falling within (a) or (b) above, PhonepayPlus shall determine whether that person is a Premium rate service provider and whether the person is a Level 1 or Level 2 provider with reference to Guidance which it shall issue from time to time.
+- a.
+A Level 1 provider is a person who provides a platform which, through arrangements made with a Network operator or another Level 1 provider, enables the relevant PRS to be accessed by a consumer or provides any other technical service which facilitates the provision of the relevant PRS. - b.
+A Level 2 provider is the person who controls or is responsible for the operation, content and promotion of the relevant PRS and/or the use of a facility within the PRS. - c.
+In respect of any relevant PRS where the Phone-paid Services Authority considers there to be a material doubt whether a person involved in any way in the provision of the service and/ or who receives directly or indirectly any part of the charges made to the consumer for provision of the relevant PRS is a PRS provider falling within (a) or (b) above, the Phone-paid Services Authority shall determine whether that person is a Premium rate service provider and whether the person is a Level 1 or Level 2 provider with reference to Guidance which it shall issue from time to time.